New Multi-region uptime checks and custom-domain status pages

 AI-assisted investigation Ranked hypotheses, evidence, and response drafts x ~ x x x ~ ~

-Renewal alerts Multi-stage warnings before SSL or domain expiry ~ x x ~ x ~
+Expiry alerts Warnings before SSL or domain expiry ~ x x ~ x ~

 Platform